 There is much talk of the independence of the hands.
-I understand the genesis of this, (don’t shoot through a mile of bow when you shift, fast notes do not equal fast bow) but in the end, I think that a better way to approach it is to make them as interconnected as possible.
+I understand the genesis of this: don’t shoot through a mile of bow when you shift, fast notes do not equal fast bow, etc. but in the end, I think a better way to approach it is to make them as interconnected as possible.
 The right hand should contribute to the efforts of the left hand.
 It colors, emboldens and, at root, voices the left hand’s otherwise silent input.

 This topic warrants more than a multi paragraph blog, but we have to start somewhere.
 I had a little back and forth with another cello blogger who was duking it out with a triplet passage in a concerto.
 One thing I mentioned was the idea of a digital bow motion.
 By digital, I mean 1 or 0.
 On or off.
 Moving, or not moving.
 I find that many of my advanced students (and this guy is definitely advanced) struggle with this issue.
 They get “garbage” creeping into their sound: little pops and pings during string crossings, maybe a little bit of lag on the uptake between the left and right hand, lumpy rhythmic execution, and tension, of course, that stems from habit and frustration.
 When your bow moves in a less than deliberate way, this is just what you get.
 Fixing it is, luckily, a matter of discipline.
 Here’s the checklist to run down each time you work on this:

 1) When you begin a bow stroke, don’t get fussy or try to prepare.
 That’s where you get garbage.
 Just plant your bow, pick a speed and move.
 Consistent speed and location are so huge in building confidence.